-- Approximately 7 million youth under 18 gamble; 4-7% of them meet criteria for problem gambling
+Approximately 7 million youth under 18 gamble; 4-7% of them meet criteria for problematic gambling.

-- A 1995 survey found problem or pathological gambling in 8% of young adults 18-24 (traditional college age range).
+A 1995 survey found problematic or pathological gambling in 8% of young adults 18-24 (traditional college age range).

-- Problem/compulsive gamblers are disproportionately represented among males, fraternity/sorority, members, binge drinkers, alcoholics, drug abusers, youth, those obsessed with video games
+Problem/compulsive gamblers are disproportionately represented among males, fraternity or sorority members, binge drinkers, alcoholics, drug abusers, youth, and those obsessed with video games.

 Signs That Someone You Know Might Have A Problem